wesbos/es6-articles/10 - When NOT to use an Arrow Function.md

 });
 ```

 In the console, `this` is now our button, and our big yellow button is actually working.
+The sames rules apply with jQuery, Google Maps or any other DOM Library you are using.

+### #2: Object Methods

 Now, let's take a look at this next one, when you need a method to bind to an object.